fkie-cad/IPAL/docker/Readme.md

 on the host.
 Though, you cannot use ipal as root.

 ### Notes
-By default, many ipal tools show plots interactively.
+By default, many IPAL tools show plots interactively.
 Inside the docker container, this will fail.
 However, there should be an option to store plots instead.